kevinburke/public-comments/north-bayshore-mountain-view/2017-06-19-mountain-view-explainer.md

 only added 30,000 units of housing.
 This jobs-housing imbalance has pushed rents and home prices to record highs.

-Building more housing helps lower rents, relative to not building, which puts more money in renters pockets.
+Compared with not building any housing, building more housing helps lower rents, which puts more money in renters pockets.
+If you don't own a home, paying less money in rent each month can help you save for one.
 Google has discussed how it's harder to meet hiring goals because it's so expensive to live here, and YCombinator partners frequently talk about how high rents make startups less viable.

 In addition, failing to build housing close to job sites contributes to sprawl.
 Three of the fastest growing cities in the Bay Area were [Gilroy, Brentwood and